embulk/embulk-filter-column/README.md

 NOTE:

-* JSONPath syntax is not fully supported
+1) JSONPath syntax is not fully supported

-* `type: timesatmp` for `add_columns` or `columns` is not available because Embulk's `type: json` cannot have timestamp column
+2) `type: timesatmp` for `add_columns` or `columns` is not available because Embulk's `type: json` cannot have timestamp column inside

-NOTE:

-Rename or copy of json paths by `src` option is only partially supported yet.
+3) Rename or copy of json paths by `src` option is only partially supported yet.
 The parent json path must be same like:

 ```
 - {name: $.payload.foo.dest, src: $.payload.foo.src}